chrsoo/hocon-extras/hocon-keystore/README.md

 Please see below for details on the available commands and arguments!

 ### Managing HOCON keystores
-keystore entries can be managed in bulk by supplying a HOCON configuration file.
-HOCON configuration files can also be redacted or have their secrets revealed.
+Keystore entries can be managed in bulk by supplying a HOCON configuration file.

 #### Add or update all configuration entries
-Add or update all entries from a configuration file to a keystore:
+All entries in the configuration file are added to the keystore.
+If an entry already exists, it is updated with the value from the configuration file.
 ```
 java -jar hocon-keytool.jar --password CHANGEME --keystore keystore.jceks \
     upsert application.conf
 ```
 #### Update all configuration entries
-Update all entries from a configuration file to a keystore:
+All entries in the keystore are updated with values from the configuration file.
 ```
 java -jar hocon-keytool.jar --password CHANGEME --keystore keystore.jceks \
     update application.conf
 ```

-**If the entries do not exist in the keystore the update will fail and the keystore is left unchanged**
+**If entries do not exist in the keystore the update fails and the keystore is left unchanged**

 ### Managing HOCON configuration files
 Secrets in HOCON configuration files can be redacted or revealed.
 The output is either given on stdout or the